 Increases in household incomes have not kept up with the cost of living.
-Affordability is a particular problem for those working in labour intensive tourism and related industries, as these industries have relatively low productivity and low earnings work multiple jobs to afford to live in the area, resulting in a stressed workforce.
+Affordability is a particular problem for those working in labour intensive tourism and related industries, as these industries have relatively low productivity and low earnings.
+Unemployment is low, yet many work multiple jobs to afford to live in the area, resulting in a stressed workforce.
 This has knock-on implications for their families and community.
 The shortage of affordable housing is hindering recruitment and retention of workers in a range of sectors and professions.
-Migrant workers make up a significant portion of the resident population but have fewer options for accessing housing support.
+Migrant workers make up a significant portion of the resident population but have very limited options for accessing housing support.